troglobit/libc-chaos/README.md

 # libc-chaos

-Wrap libc function and emit error return randomly, in order to simulate a unstable underlaying system.
+Wraps libc functions to return errors randomly to simulate an unstable underlaying system.

 ## Status

-This library is still in alpha phase.
+This library is still in alpha phase supporting the following functions:

+- pwrite()
+- pread()
+- write()
+- read()

 ## Synopsis